philsturgeon/phil.tech/_posts/2014-11-30-state-of-markdown.markdown

 Use CommonMark.
 Pick an implementation for your blog, book or whatever that actively mentions supporting CommonMark; either as the only supported specification or as a driver.

-If you're a PHP developer, grab a copy of [colinodell/commonmark-php], which will soon be moving over to [The League of Extraordinary Packages](http://thephpleague.com).
+If you are working with PHP, grab a copy of [colinodell/commonmark-php], which will soon be moving over to [The League of Extraordinary Packages](http://thephpleague.com).
 It's specification compliant and will be following the progress of CommonMark as they work out however they're gonna do directives or extensions.